 Sep 19 after leaving the Avenue Verte the hills become steeper and the countryside more rolling.
 Gourmet is a nice little town but the journey from here to Triel-sur-Seine a long stretch- about 55 miles.
 Phone quit dead now so no images until I can get it fixed.

 Set 20.
 Today.
 Left Triel early to get to Paris.
 About 50 miles.
 Remarkable journey which starts on a narrow shaded track for about 4 miles on the banks of the Seine.
 Then it dives into forest after forest - Foret de San Germain, Foret de Marly, Park de Versailles.
 Not a car in sight.
 It then crosses a narrow foot-bridge cum aqueduct and drops right into the Bois de Boulogne.
 A quick visit to a phone repair shop, a new battery and the a photo of the author near the Champ de Mars.
-Many thanks to all these people who have so generously supported this project but with the 200 miles from London I think the total of 300 miles has been well and truly exceeded!
+This makes a total of 431 miles this month.
+Well above the target for the project.

 Donating through this page is simple, fast and totally secure.
 The size of your donation doesn't matter.
 Your details are safe with Cancer Research UK.